oscarplatoon/cp-alumni-app/README.md

 # Code Platoon Alumni App
-Your working on an existing code base that a bunch of other developers are working in.
+You're working on an existing code base that a bunch of other developers are working in.
 This is a pretty hard challenge.

 ## Application Setup
 -  Fork over repo to personal github